winbench/bench/docs/content/ref/file-structure.md

 +++
 date = "2016-06-22T13:43:12+02:00"
-description = ""
-draft = true
-title = "file structure"
-weight = 0
+description = "The layout of the folders and files in the Bench environment" draft = true title = "File Structure" weight = 4
 +++

+TODO